Megha30501/reel-talk/README.md

 - **State Management:** React's state is employed to track selected movies, limiting the selection to a maximum of five.

 **Reusable Components:**
-- **ProgressBar:** Continuously updates the user’s progress as they make their selections.
+- **ProgressBar:** Continually updates to show the user’s progress.
 - **Title:** Provides headings that clearly define the purpose of each section or page.
-- **SearchBar:** Allows users to search for movies efficiently, simplifying the selection process.
+- **SearchBar:** Helps users search for movies quickly and easily.
-- **TopMovies:** Map all selected images by user and show it to the dotted box.
+- **TopMovies:** Displays all selected movies in a neat and organized way.